mkreitze/libFBCAGen/README.md

 numOfStates=2 # (n)
 scoreMatrix = [1,2,3,4] # (S)
 ```
-It should be noted that the 'connectivity' described by F is too arbtirary to generate efficent code for.
+It should be noted that the 'connectivity' described by F is too arbitrary to generate efficient code for.
 To get around this a user can specify the neighbourhood via a list of tuples.
-Each tuple is the (x,y) offest from the current cell.
+Each tuple is the (x,y) offset from the current cell.
 For example (0,-1) is one below.
 The neighbourhood is defaulted to its von Neumann neighbourhood: [(-1,0) , (1,0) , (0,-1) , (0,1)] (the cells one above, below, left and right of a cell).

 One might notice L_0 this is due to a lack of data structures and a 'random' generating function.

 # FBCA representation  (FBCAConsts.py)

-All five previously mentioend paramters are defined as well as L_g.
+All five previously mentioned parameters are defined as well as L_g.
 L_g represents what the FBCA looks like after all of its updates are completed.
-When first initalized L_g (more commonly known as its final image or _resulting level-map_) is L_0.
-Behavhiour number is used for analysis of FBCAs which is done by this library [libGenAna](https://github.com/mkreitze/libFBCAAna).
-Thus FBCAs have hte following data structure.
+When first initialized L_g (more commonly known as its final image or _resulting level-map_) is L_0.
+Behaviour number is used for analysis of FBCAs which is done by this library [libGenAna](https://github.com/mkreitze/libFBCAAna).
+Thus FBCAs have the following data structure.

 ```python
 # FBCA data structure #